What causes cellulite?

 Sugar intake, regardless of overall calorie balance, is a major cause of cellulite.

-Sugar also causes glycation and low grade, chronic inflammation - both major aspects of cellulite.
+Sugar also causes glycation and low-grade, chronic inflammation - both major aspects of cellulite.

 Cellulite cause #4: Inactivity / lack of exercise